SirCryptic/phisherprice/README.md

 ### # PhisherPrice
 **Multi-Functional Pentest Tool, Command Them All From One Script.**

+NOTE: I WOULD SUGGEST JUST EXECUTING THE SCRIPT FROM THE FOLDER UNTILL SOME BUGS ARE FIXED REGARDING API KEYS BEING READ!

 There is a light version of this script here -> [S&D aka phisherprice lite ](https://github.com/SirCryptic/snd)